 “You’re nursing her again, didn't you just nurse her an hour ago?
 You’ll spoil her!”

 “We are following his/her pediatrician's advice to feed on demand when she's hungry, it could indicate a growth spurt.
 Can you please pass the bean dip?
-It’s really good today, what did you put in it, did you do something different?”
+It’s really good today, what did you put in it, did you do something different?”"Don't you think she's getting too old to be nursed?"

 "I am following the advice of the American Pediatric Board.
 Hey, did you here about Tim Tebow getting picked up by the New York Mets?!
 Good for him!
 I can't wait to see him play, he's such a well rounded athlete."